Spilled nails flatten tires on Morrisville street and drivers are being told to pay for repairs themselves

-Kaan Usun was changing a tire on his family's Toyota Prius when ABC11's Anthony Wilson first met him.
-A close look revealed more than a dozen nails planted deep inside the rubber of that deflated tire.
+More than a dozen nails took out a tire on his Toyota Prius.

-He said the nails got into the tire Monday evening about 7:30, as his wife and young son drove home from a visit to the boy's grandmother.
+He said the nails got into the tire Monday evening around 7:30, as his wife and young son drove home from a visit to the boy's grandmother.

 Alarmed, his wife made it home safely then alerted him.
 Usun went up the street to see what caused the flat.